- News

 Asters is the largest full-service law firm in Ukraine with offices in Kyiv, Brussels, London, and Washington, D.C., and access to over 125 jurisdictions through a well-developed network of partner law firms.

 Asters combines transactional, regulatory and dispute resolution practices, as well as deep insights into all key sectors of the economy.
-The firms’ lawyers regularly handle a variety of complex matters and the largest transactions for foreign and local blue chips, governments, state-run companies, investors, banks, international financial institutions and HNWI.
+The firm’s lawyers regularly handle a variety of complex matters and the largest transactions for foreign and local blue chips, governments, state-run companies, investors, banks, international financial institutions and HNWIs.
 Asters keeps operation during the full-scale invasion.
 It helps businesses to navigate through the legal environment during the martial law, accomplish their goals and overcome posed by the war challenges.
-The firm also advises pro bono with ovAer 7000 pro bono hours in 2022-2023.

-Asters has consistently remained at the top of the Ukrainian legal market throughout its history being acknowledged as Ukraine Law Firm of the Year by Who’s Who Legal Awards (2018-2023), The Lawyer European Awards (2020-2021), Chambers Europe Awards 2020 and holds top positions in the most authoritative international market reviews: The Legal 500, Chambers Global and Chambers Europe, IFLR 1000, GAR, GCR, GRR, ITR World Tax, IP Stars, etc.
+Asters has consistently remained at the top of the Ukrainian legal market throughout its history being acknowledged as Ukraine Law Firm of the Year by Lexology Index (2018-2024), The Lawyer European Awards (2020-2021), Chambers Europe Awards 2020 and holds top positions in the most authoritative international market reviews: The Legal 500, Chambers & Partners, IFLR 1000, Best Lawyers etc.